MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -SharingDomainRestrictionMode

-Specifies the external sharing mode for domains.
+Specifies the sharing mode for external domains.

-The following values are:
+Possible values are:

-None
+- None - Do not restrict sharing by domain

-AllowList
+- AllowList - Sharing is allowed only with external users that have account on domains specified within -SharingAllowedDomainList

-BlockList
+- BlockList - Sharing is allowed with external users in all domains expect in domains specified within -SharingBlockedDomainList

-For additional information about how to restrict a domain sharing, see Restricted Domains Sharing in Office 365 SharePoint Online and OneDrive for Business.
+For additional information about how to restrict a domain sharing, see [Restrict sharing of SharePoint and OneDrive content by domain](https://docs.microsoft.com/sharepoint/restricted-domains-sharing).

 ```yaml
 Type: SharingDomainRestrictionModes